mehdital/teleSport/README.md

 Run `npm run build` and serve the generated `dist/` directory with your preferred static host (e.g., GitHub Pages, Netlify, Vercel).
 The project uses relative asset paths and does not require server-side logic.

----

-Feel free to fork or duplicate this repository, update the README with your deployment link, and share it with the TéléSport team once you are ready.
-Good luck for the final presentation!